shirakaba/dubloon/apps/web/README.md

-<h1 align="center">The Doubloon example web app 🌐</h2>
+<h1 align="center">The Dubloon example web app 🌐</h2>

-This web app is loaded into a WebView by the Doubloon example Expo app in [apps/example](/apps/example).
+This web app is loaded into a WebView by the Dubloon example Expo app in [apps/example](/apps/example).

 # How to run the web app